mjedmonds/doxygen-sphinx-test/README.md

 Finally, you can make the docstrings by calling `make html` in the docs folder.
 Sphinx created a `makefile` when we executed `sphinx-quickstart`.

-## Example

-This repo is an example.
-I didn't gitignore anything, so you can navigate around the `docs` folder to see what it outputted.
-Open [docs/_build/html/index.html](docs/_build/html/index.html) to see the output - it's readthedocs but with C++!